 Respect: for our colleagues, partners and every single member of the communities in which we are involved is fundamental.

 Trust: in our team members is at the centre of the management philosophy of Firetree Trust and all associated entities.
 Similarly, Trust is the essential element for all our partnerships.

 Accountability We are collectively responsible to ensure the assets left by Dick are invested in the most effective way as possible to solve for the problems faced by the communities in which our initiatives and partners operate.

 Our ultimate accountability goes to the children, educators and parents in Thailand for the work implemented by Starfish Education and to all the individuals living in the communities served by the initiatives and programs supported by Firetree Philanthropy.

-Francesco, as the Trusts’ protector, is ultimately responsible to ensure the Trusts’ values and vision are shared by every member of the team as well as embedded in every initiative we develop.
-He is also ultimately accountable for the legal compliance and effective governance of all the organizations associated with Firetree Trust.
+Francesco, as Dick's successor, is the Trusts’ protector, and he is ultimately responsible to ensure the Trusts’ values and vision are shared by every member of the team as well as embedded in every initiative we develop.

 Richard P. Haugland ("Dick") was an incredibly generous man who supported hundreds of thousands of people through various projects and organizations in Nepal, the Philippines, Cambodia, Laos, Myanmar, India and Thailand.
 With his company, Molecular Probes (founded with his wife, Rosaria) he invented some of the most effective fluorescent dyes used in laboratories around the world (the Alexa Fluor dyes remain a best seller).
 When he sold the company in 2003 he transferred a very significant sum into his foundation, the Richard P. Haugland Foundation, and kept adding assets to it until his death in October 2016.